 Communicators adopt more online channels, so visual communication is also growing in importance.
 People tend to engage more with visuals than they do with texts.

 Messaging apps, intranets, and newsletter tools are designed to be used with visuals.
 Concentrate more on attention-grabbing photos, create unique designs, display information using infographics, and don’t forget video content.
 Visual communication is the fastest way to share information because, as human beings, we first recognize things in images.
 In this manner, most of us respond quicker to pictures than texts.
 Visual communication saves time processing information and clarifies what we want to portray with our message.
 In addition, using visuals in internal communication creates employee branding consistency; this can help staff members to understand the identity of the company they work in and remind them of the core values a company wants employees to follow.

 Choose the right tone

 Awareness of your tone is especially significant in a hybrid workplace.
 The reason behind this is that a big part of communication happens online, and it means communication without facial expressions or hand gestures.

 Unlike a face-to-face conversation, online one can make us question what a person’s intention or tone is when a message is written only on our screens.
 Make sure that your communication is clear and empathetic.
 A company needs to think about ways to share the best practices of the tone of voice in written communication so everybody would be aware of what’s expected from them and how to communicate effectively and respectfully in teams and private messages.
 This way, your company can establish a framework based on company values and allows employees to work efficiently, even working with each other at a distance.
 Communication guidelines allow full transparency between the teams.

 Recognize others.
 It’s important

 As people don’t meet in the office so commonly, it also complicates employee recognition.
-This doesn’t mean that this part has to be forgotten about.
+This doesn’t mean you have to forget about this part.
 It should be the opposite.